scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 CGI Scripting
 -------------

-We previously developed a collection of Python scripts (mediated through HTML forms), following common programming patterns [Chu06]_, as a web interface to ``phc``.
+In our first design of a web interface to ``phc``, we developed a collection of Python scripts (mediated through HTML forms), following common programming patterns [Chu06]_.
 MySLQdb does the management of user data, including a) names and encrypted passwords, b) generic, random folder names to store data files, and c) file names with polynomial systems solved.
 With the module smtplib, we defined email exchanges for an automatic 2-step registration process and password recovery protocol.

-As of the middle of May 2019,
-our web server has 145 user accounts.
+As of the middle of May 2019, our web server has 145 user accounts.

 Jupyter and JupyterHub
 ----------------------